Atenrev/diffusion_continual_learning/readme.md

 A PyTorch implementation of the continual learning experiments with Diffusion Models described in the following paper:

-- Continual Learning of Diffusion Models with Generative Distillation: (waiting for publication)
+- Continual Learning of Diffusion Models with Generative Distillation: https://arxiv.org/abs/2311.14028

 This paper proposes to introduce knowledge distillation into generative replay of diffusion models, which substantially improves the performance of the continually trained model.